sgmurphy/wordpress-plugins/facebook-pagelike-widget/readme.txt

 = I am not sure how to get Facebook application ID ? =
 * If you are not able to create Facebook application or you do not know how to do that, do not worry, you can use my default application id `1590918427791514` .
 I have created it for plugin users and it should work like a charm for you.

+= Do I need a Facebook application ID to get this plugin to work? ? =
+* Starting from plugin version 6.4, you no longer need a Facebook application ID to make this plugin work.

 = It is working in some system, not working in other system ? =
 * If it is working in some system & not working with other system, there are 2 possibilties :
 	1) Anti virus of your computer can stop my widget loading.
 Some of my widget users had same problem in past.
 You can check with disable your anti virus temporarily.